shantamsultania/30-days-0f-Java/README.md

-# 30 Days of Java Development
+# Java Development

-This is my repository for 30 days of Java
+This is my repository for Java SPring boot Revision in which I have covered some basic to intermediate concepts of spring boot

 Also, find the description of the Task done day-wise in the Topic Discussion file above as well as the topics Covered.

-week 1  17 - April - 2021 - 23 - April -2021
+week 1

    Spring boot basics
    Spring boot Dao and MVC